fabianss57/PythonProjects/README.md

-# PythonProjects
+# Basic Black Jack
-Currently I will be uploading projects that I have made through online course I am taking through Udemy
+One of the small projects I created that was guided from a Udemy Course